-If you wish to add a summer class after the deadline, you must obtain the instructor's and/or department's permission (requirements vary by department) to add a class to your schedule.
-Instructors and department administrators typically only approve late adds if the class has space available and the student has been regularly attending class.
+If you wish to add a summer class after the deadline, you must obtain the instructor's and/or department's permission (requirements vary by department) to add the class to your schedule.
+Instructors and department administrators typically only approve late adds if the class has space available and you've been regularly attending class.
 If you're given permission to join the class, department administrators will manually enroll you.

-- The first drop deadline allows you to drop a class without penalty, which means you are not assessed a grade or tuition.
-This is also the deadline to select a pass/fail or no credit grading type within Buff Portal.
+- The first drop deadline allows you to drop a class without penalty, which means you aren't assessed a W grade or tuition.
+This is also the deadline to select a no credit grading type within Buff Portal.